volks73/panser/README.md

                              Msgpack]

 ARGS:
-    <FILE>    A file to read as input instead of reading from STDIN.
+    <FILE>    A file to read as input instead of reading from stdin.
 If a file
               extension exists, then it is used to determine the format of the serialized data contained within the file.
 If a file extension does not exist, then the '-f,--from' option should be used or